yapplabs/ember-modal-dialog/README.md

 `wrapperClassNames`   | CSS class names to append to wrapper divs.
 This is a concatenated property, so it does **not** replace the default container class (default: `'ember-modal-wrapper'`.
 If you subclass this component, you may define this in your subclass.)
 `animatable`          | A boolean, when `true` makes modal animatable using `liquid-fire` (requires `liquid-wormhole` to be installed, and for tethering situations `liquid-tether`.
 Having these optional dependencies installed and NOT explicitly specifying `animatable` is deprecated in 2.x and is equivalent to `animatable=false` for backwards compatibility.
 As of 3.x, the implicit default will be `animatable=true` when the optional `liquid-wormhole`/`liquid-tether` dependency is present.

-The above properties of the `modal-dialog` component can be used without any additional  dependencies.

 #### Tethering

 If you specify a `tetherTarget`, you are opting into "tethering" behavior, and you must have either `ember-tether` or `liquid-tether` installed.